-We have served as the Plan's auditor since 1999.
+We have served as the Plan's auditor since at least 1993.
+We have not determined the specific year we began serving as auditor of the Plan.

-Humana Puerto Rico Retirement Savings Plan Statements of Net Assets Available for Benefits December 31, 2017 and 2016
+Humana Retirement Savings Plan Statements of Net Assets Available for Benefits December 31, 2017 and 2016